sibyjackgrove/gym-SolarPVDER-environment/README.md

 ![schematic of PV-DER](PVDER_schematic.png)

 ## Basics
 The dynamics of the DER are modelled using dynamic phasors.
-One step is equivalent to one cycle (0.016 s).
+One step in the environment is equivalent to **n** simulation time steps and each simulation time step is one half-cycle (1/120 s).
+### Events in the environment
+There are two types of perturbations in the environment: a) Change in grid voltage magnitude b) Change in solar insolation.

 ## Installation
 First install the [Solar PVDER simulation utility.](https://github.com/sibyjackgrove/SolarPV-DER-simulation-utility) Then you can install the PVDER environment using following commands:
 ```